NaveenKS/Shell-scripts/connect/README.md

-DETAIL
+#Description:

-This script will span the wifi networks and connect to the one which doesn't require password automatically.
+**This script will span the wifi networks and connect to the one which doesn't require password automatically.**

-Usage:

-To connect type : sh connect.sh

-To disconnect	: sh disconnect.sh
+###Usage:

+To connect:

+'sh connect.sh'

+To disconnect:

+'sh disconnect.sh'